Level of Instruction: Intermediate

 Author Credentials: This course was developed by Betty Smith MT (ASCP) and Jaimy Hill MT (ASCP), and was updated by Education Materials for Health Professionals, Inc., under the supervision of Marjorie Spahn MT(ASCP).
 It was reviewed and adapted for online use by Paul Fekete, M.D. fellow C.A.P.

 Reviewer information: Rory Huschka, M. Ed., MT(ASCP), has over 20 years of combined experience as a medical technologist, technical supervisor, professor, and manager.
-He is a former Director of Clinical Laboratory Science and Medical Laboratory Technician Programs.
-He is currently a Program Director at MediaLab, Inc. Rory holds a BS degree in Medical Technology from North Dakota State University and a Masters in Educational Leadership.
+He is a former Program Director of Clinical Laboratory Science and Medical Laboratory Technician Programs.
+He is currently a Program Director at MediaLab, Inc. Rory holds a BS degree in Medical Technology from North Dakota State University and a Master's degree in Educational Leadership.

 About this Course: This revised course was originally part of a series of courses adapted for the web by MediaLab Inc. under license from Educational Materials for Health Professionals Inc. Dayton OH, 45420.
 Copyright EMHP Inc.